rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-24-68b2ac7cd88699f7-order-in-matter-of-front-running-of-the-orders-of-big-client-certain-family-trus.md

 source: bse
 stocks: []
 tags:
+- enforcement
+- family-trusts
+- investigation
+- market-operations
+- regulatory-framework
 - sebi-order
-- front-running
-- pfutp-regulations
-- market-manipulation
-- enforcement-action
-- family-trusts
-- insider-trading
-- fraudulent-practices
 title: Order in matter of front running of the orders of Big Client (certain family trusts) by certain entities
 ---